Our law firm is handling baby food autism lawsuits in all 50 states.

 In the “Plaintiff-Specific Allegations” section, the baby food causes autism lawsuit states that the baby was regularly fed Earth’s Best Organic and other baby food brands manufactured by the defendants.
 The complaint relies on the congressional report for its assertion that these foods were contaminated with various heavy metals and claims, based on “prevailing scientific evidence,” that consuming these metals in baby food causes autism.

 The complaint sets forth seven separate product liability causes of action.
 The causes of action included strict liability claims for failure to warn, design defect, and manufacturing defect.
-The four negligence claims were based on the same three3 theories, plus an additional claim for negligent misrepresentation.
+The four negligence claims were based on the same three theories, plus an additional claim for negligent misrepresentation.

 February 2022 Baby Food Class Action Lawsuit

-Baby food manufacturers Gerber, Beech-Nut, Nuture Inc., Plum Inc., Sprout Foods, and Walmart, were named as defendants in a new consumer toxic baby food class action lawsuit filed last week in Los Angeles County Superior Court.
+Baby food manufacturers Gerber, Beech-Nut, Nuture Inc., Plum Inc., Sprout Foods, and Walmart were named as defendants in a new consumer toxic baby food class action lawsuit filed last week in Los Angeles County Superior Court.
 This autism baby food lawsuit alleges that the defendants violated numerous consumer protection laws by falsely marketing their products as safe when they contained dangerously high levels of toxic heavy metals such as lead, mercury, and arsenic.

 The plaintiffs seeking to represent the class are 13 individuals who allegedly purchased and used baby food products manufactured by the defendants.
 None of the plaintiffs (or their children) have suffered any physical injuries and the lawsuit only seeks economic and statutory damages.